-For several years within our photo projects we support and help to create photographs it has become a favourite tradition for us, our clients, partners and artists: Latio black-and-white photography calendar and Latvia Photography Award of the Year.
+For several years within our photo projects we support and help to create photographs it has become a favorite tradition for us, our clients, partners, and artists: Latio black-and-white photography calendar and Latvia Photography Award of the Year.

-It is fifteenth years since Latio started developing and issuing exclusive calendars consisting of black-and-white photographs, each calendar being published in a limited edition - 1000 copies.
+It is the fifteenth year since Latio started developing and issuing exclusive calendars consisting of black-and-white photographs, each calendar being published in a limited edition - 1000 copies.

 “Latio” black-and-white 2018 calendar “Kārlis Lakše.
 Life in Latvia before World War II”

 Kārlis Lakše is one of the most exceptional Latvian photographers from the last century’s 20-40s depicting in his works of art values lost by Latvia, like Perse Waterfall, and intact landscapes, especially around Koknese, Latgale and Kurzeme; he has also immortalized his peers and important gatherings, like horse racing, open-air parties, plays, agricultural exhibitions.

 Kārlis Lakše, a native of Koknese, was a Latvian photographer and painter who lived from 1892 to 1949; he left the inheritance of more than 3,000 glass plate negatives.
 These plates make only a small fraction of his photos because most of them were destroyed during World War II.

 “Latio” black-and-white 2017 calendar “Uldis Briedis.
 Pros and Cons.
 Cons and Pros.”